-Considering the specific context of climate vulnerabilities and risks in Tuvalu and the Pacific region at large, the LoCAL Tuvalu will address next to climate change adaptation and resilience measures, also (climate related) disaster risk reduction and disaster preparedness measures (e.g. cyclones, prolonged drought).
+Given the specific context of climate vulnerabilities and risks in Tuvalu and the Pacific region in general, LoCAL-Tuvalu will address in addition to climate change adaptation and resilience measures, climate-related disaster risk reduction and disaster preparedness measures (e.g. cyclones, prolonged drought).

 Objectives, results and activities

 The aim of LoCAL-Tuvalu is to improve the capacities of local governments to address climate change by increasing access to climate change adaptation financing through PBCRGs.
 The expected outputs are as follows:

 Adaptation measures and investments

 The viability of subsistence-based livelihoods in Tuvalu is likely to be undermined significantly due to climate change.
 Consequently, the first and second cycles of PBCRG investments focused on two critical axes: water and sanitation, and disaster prevention and preparedness.

 The LoCAL programme was initially piloted in three highly vulnerable falekaupules/kaupules representing the various geographical areas of Tuvalu (north, central and south).
 Phase II is expected to commence in 2019–2020 with planning and preparation of interventions for up-scaling, with expected coverage of all local governments, or at least an additional two or three authorities.
 In the latter case, full scale-up for the national system is envisaged for 2021 onwards (Phase III).

 Phase II: 2016 onwards (depending on availability of resources)

 Lead government partners (Memorandum of Understanding): Ministry of Federal Affairs and Local Development (MoFALD)